"Then Miriam and Aaron spoke against Moses because of the Ethiopian woman whom he had married; for he had married an Ethiopian woman". Numbers 12:1.

 First we need to identify Ethiopia.

-The City of Saba, later named Meroe by Cambyses is situated there, north of present day Khartoum.
-It was the Capital of the very powerful Kingdom of Meroe during the time Moses was being raised in Pharaoh's Palace, and the Ethiopians gave the Egyptians a lot of trouble as they invaded South Egypt repeatedly.
+The City of Saba, later named Meroe by Cambyses, is situated there, north of present day Khartoum.
+It was the Capital of the very powerful Kingdom of Meroe during the time Moses was being raised in Pharaoh's Palace.
+The Ethiopians gave the Egyptians a lot of trouble, they invaded South Egypt repeatedly.

 The Egyptian Victory over Meroe.

-The Jewish historian Josephus tells the story of Moses in his Antiquities Chapter 10, and this was cited by Ireneus shortly after Josephus' life time.
+The Jewish historian Josephus tells this story of Moses in his Antiquities Chapter 10, cited by Ireneus shortly after Josephus' life time: